Graphical Ressources (Input)

 The Apple Double format is a method normalized by Apple to manage file forks.
 Only the resource fork is present in the file with the Finder info.
 The data fork is in another file.
 The very nature of the containerized file (payload) can vary.

-See our pages on Forks and on Macintosh Files on the Internet for more information.
+See our pages on AppleDouble, on Forks and on Macintosh Files on the Internet for more information.

 Back to Formats List